turingschool/curriculum/source/projects/contact_manager.markdown

 end
 ```

-This time run the tests just for the model:
+This time run the tests for a single file:

 {% terminal %}
 $ bundle exec rspec spec/models/person_spec.rb